yusitnikov/puzzletv/docs/Puzzle rendering.md

 #### Main SVG tag

-The main SVG tag is rendered by the [`GridSvg`](../src/components/sudoku/grid/GridSvg.tsx) component.
+The main SVG tag is rendered by the [`GridSvg`](../src/components/puzzle/grid/GridSvg.tsx) component.

 By default, it's positioned and transformed in a way that the coordinate system inside SVG begins in the top-left corner of the grid not counting the margins (i.e. the top-left corner of the top-left cell of the grid), and the cell is a 1x1 square (unless custom cell bounds are applied).
-Re-defining the SVG coordinate system this way can be cancelled by enabling the `SudokuTypeManager.gridFitsWrapper` flag.
+Re-defining the SVG coordinate system this way can be cancelled by enabling the `PuzzleTypeManager.gridFitsWrapper` flag.

 Also, by default the puzzle is positioned in the center of the grid's square according to the `PuzzleDefinition.gridSize` values.